AnswerDotAI/fh-frankenui/CONTRIBUTING.md

 python main.py
 ```

-This will start up the fh-frankenui documentation site, which is a FastHTML app.
+This will start up the MonsterUI documentation site, which is a FastHTML app.
 Then you can see the site locally at http://localhost:5001/